-- a brief outline of how the grant will be used (a single side A4 spreadsheet or condensed provisional estimate of conference expenditure may be submitted)
+- a brief outline of how the grant will be used (a condensed provisional estimate of conference expenditure may be submitted)

 - details of other sources of funding which have been secured or are under consideration, including applications for funds from other schemes run by the Society for Renaissance Studies